Share this Post

 A lot of free fonts are created by amateur and hobbyist typography designers.
 This results in a lot of fonts having poor kerning and only one choice of weight.
 You may also find the character choice limited too.

-You will find a great selection of free fonts over at GOOGLE FONTS.
-There were 818 different fonts at the time of writing this blog.
+You will find a great selection of free fonts over at Google Fonts.
+There were 1000 different font families at the time of writing this blog.
 As it is Google, the quality is high on the fonts in their library.
 I will always tell a client to start here first if they are looking for a free font.

 One big problem with free fonts is the high uptake.
 This can mean a lot of other people using the same font as you for their materials.
 Don’t let this put you off, though.
 Using a free font that is well designed and has a good choice of weights is definitely preferable to using basic system fonts.